CRESSLE

 The Environmental Science Institute has been awarded a five-year grant from the National Science Foundation to partner geoscience researchers and Austin community members to address issues of community resilience.
 The grant is a collaboration involving faculty from the University of Arizona, as well as faculty and researchers from the Jackson School of Geosciences, the Moody College of Communication, the College of Liberal Arts, Dell Medical School, the LBJ School of Public Affairs and local community organizations and other stakeholders, including People Organized in Defense of Earth and Her Resources (PODER).

-Project CRESSLE, Community Resilience integrated into an Earth System Science Learning Ecosystem, will partner UT researchers with underserved communities from east Austin neighborhoods to assess community needs, and create a community of practice that will design and implement community-driven research projects addressing community resilience and sustainability challenges.
-Projects will address resilience via three research themes: Water Resources, Climate Resilience, Communities & Landscapes, and Air Quality.
+Project CRESSLE, Community Resilience integrated into an Earth System Science Learning Ecosystem, will partner UT researchers with communities from Austin neighborhoods to assess community needs, and create a community of practice that will design and implement community-driven research projects addressing community resilience and sustainability challenges.
+Projects will address resilience via four research themes: Water Resources, Climate Resilience, Communities and Land Use, and Air Quality.

-For additional information about CRESSLE, please contact ESI Director, Dr. Jay Banner at esi@esi.utexas.edu.
+For additional information about CRESSLE, please contact us at esi@esi.utexas.edu.

 For information for prospective graduate students, please select the “Prospective Graduate Students” tab.